Riemannian game dynamics: Hessian game dynamics

-The conclusion of Proposition \ref{prop:dominated} is false for discontinuous Hessian dynamics: \cite{SDL08} construct a four-strategy game with a strictly dominated strategy that is played recurrently by a nonnegligible fraction of the population under the Euclidean projection dynamics \eqref{eq:PD}.
+In general, the conclusion of \cref{prop:dominated} is false for discontinuous Hessian dynamics: \cite{SDL08} construct a four-strategy game with a strictly dominated strategy that is played recurrently by a nonnegligible fraction of the population under the Euclidean projection dynamics \eqref{eq:PD}.
 The argument above shows that this strategy must become less common when the state is in the interior of $\strat$; however, solutions to \eqref{eq:PD} are able to enter and leave the boundary of $\strat$, and while there, dominated strategies may become more common.
+We conjecture that this construction can be suitably extended to all discontinuous Hessian dynamics, but we do not tackle this issue here.